Published: 28 October 2024

 On the other side of the world, every introduction that began with “I am from Australia’ was met with a meaningful Israeli taxi driver sigh and the response: “gan eden sham (it’s heaven over there)”.

-I miss it deeply but making the film became a comfort for me and a pick-me-up for other Israelis in the quiet, reflective moments which punctuate otherwise warm, laughter-filled evenings spent in each other’s company.
+I miss it deeply but making the film became a comfort for me and a pick-me-up for other Israelis in the quiet, reflective moments which punctuates otherwise warm, laughter-filled evenings spent in each other’s company, more so since October 7th.

 Pita with Vegemite – An Israeli Australia Story premieres at the Jewish International Film Festival in Sydney on 3 November and Melbourne on 10 November.
 There is a discussion and live music following, as we welcome you into the world of being Israeli-Australian that has yet to be examined in this way.